INSTITUTE OF PROFESSIONAL GRIEF COACHING

 • Compassionately respond to and support grieving employees.

 • Offer sympathetic care and concern for all supervisors, peers, and subordinates who are closely associated with the bereaved employee.

 • Understand the cultural diversity in grief-related rituals.

 • Reduce or prevent the effects of grief-related productivity and loss revenue.

 • Demonstrate a proactive commitment and appreciation to the well-being and goodwill of your workforce and organization.

 Our authorized Workplace Grief Coaches have been certified by the Institute of Professional Grief Coaching.
 They come to your location so there is no need for travel or extended time away from the office.
 The workshop can easily be scheduled to augment staff meetings, sales meetings, lunch-and-learns, and the like.
-Please check with our office to see if we have a licensed trainer in your area.
+All authorized trainers are listed on this website.